bocadilloproject/react-example/README.md

 </p>

-Any requests that fail on the 3000 port will be retried at the 8000 port (the Bocadillo app) due to the `proxy` key in`react-app/package.json`.
-To learn more, see Create React App's [documentation](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development).
+Any requests that fail on port 3000 will be retried on port 8000 (where the Bocadillo app is being served) due to the `proxy` key in`react-app/package.json`.
+To learn more about how requests are proxied with create-react-app, see its [documentation](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development).

 ## Building

-create-react-app can easily build production ready code:
+create-react-app can build production ready code, which compiles and minifies the html, JavaScript, and css:
 ```
 cd react-frontend
 yarn build  # or npm build